Mikaela Shiffrin

-Mikaela Pauline Shiffrin (born March 13, 1995) is an American World Cup alpine skier who has the most World Cup wins of any alpine skier in history (men or women) and is considered one of the greatest alpine skiers of all time.
-She is a two-time Olympic Gold Medalist, a five-time Overall World Cup champion, a four-time world champion in slalom, and an eight-time winner of the World Cup discipline title in that event.
-Shiffrin, at 18 years and 345 days, is the youngest slalom gold medalist in Olympic history.
+Mikaela Pauline Shiffrin (born March 13, 1995) is an American alpine skier.
+Shiffrin is the most decorated American alpine skier in World Championships history.
+She has the most World Cup wins of any alpine skier in history (men or women) and is the only one to have reached the milestone of 100 victories.
+She is a three-time Olympic gold medalist, four-time Olympic medalist, an eight-time World Championships gold medalist (including four titles in slalom), a six-time overall World Cup champion, and a nine-time winner of the World Cup slalom discipline title.
+Shiffrin, at 18 years and 345 days, became the youngest slalom gold medalist in Olympic history in 2014.

 Shiffrin won her eighth career Alpine world championships gold medal on February 11, 2025, taking her overall tally to 15 medals from 18 career world championship races, and making Shiffrin the most successful skier in the modern era.
 She was named one of the 100 most influential people in the world by Time magazine in 2023.